 Because of the seriousness of bicycle crash injuries, you need an experienced bicycle attorney on your side to help you navigate the legal system and make sure that you recover full compensation for your injuries.
 There is too much on the line to go it alone.
 Our attorneys will fight for your rights as a cyclist and make sure that all at-fault parties pay the price for their negligence.
 As lawyers and cyclists, we understand that most bicycle crashes are not the cyclist’s fault.

 Our law firm takes cases on a contingency fee basis, which means you pay nothing until we recover money for you.
 This provides all cyclists with access to top-tier legal services regardless of their financial situation.

-For a free legal consultation, contact the bicycle attorneys at The Law Offices of Jeffrey S. Glassman, LLC today at (617) 777-7777 or by using our electronic form.
+For a free legal consultation, contact the bicycle attorneys at Jeffrey Glassman Injury Lawyers today at (617) 777-7777 or by using our electronic form.